Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 There are also groups on Facebook where homeowners have excess fruits and vegetables on their property and offer them to the group members.

-It’s a beautiful way to allow people to pick what you won’t be able to use, which eliminates food waste.
+It’s a beautiful way to allow people to pick what they won’t be able to use, which eliminates food waste.

-On our property,, we have a massive mulberry tree, crab apple tree and a massive rhubarb bush.
+On our property, we have a massive mulberry tree, a crabapple tree, and a large rhubarb bush.

-We can’t possibly pick and eat all of this fruit, so we offer it for free to those in the public who want to come and pick it themselves.
+We can’t possibly pick and eat all of this fruit, so we offer it for free to the public who want to come and pick it themselves.

-Growing a garden is probably one the easiest ways to supplement your grocery budget, although there are a few expenses you will need to consider.
+Growing a garden is one of the easiest ways to supplement your grocery budget, although there are a few expenses you should consider.

-Unless you hook up a rain barrel, which I highly suggest you will pay for watering costs.
+Unless you hook up a rain barrel, which I highly recommend, you will incur watering costs.

 Related: How to start your garden from seed